 With support from the Health and Safety Team, and under a CLIA waiver, students will self-administer rapid antigen tests at school.
 The Health and Safety Team will monitor results and follow up with families of students who test positive.

 QUARANTINE AND ISOLATION

-With our individual PCR testing and test-to-stay program, quarantines should be rare.
+With our test-to-stay program, quarantines should be rare.
 If a student or staff member tests positive for COVID-19, the isolation period is 5 days.
 If their symptoms have improved and they can provide a negative antigen test taken on day 6, they can return to the school building.
 If the test is positive, the isolation period is 10 days.